lavishay-technion/ansible-k3s/README.md

 # K3S implementation using Ansible

 ## Main Objective steps
-- Using a bash script "run_playbook.sh":
+- Using a bash script "run_playbook.sh", the script's steps:
     - Download the required files to 00_copying_files/files/ to be used by the playbook
-    - Runs the Ansible Playbook "main_playbook.yaml" that runs 3 seperate roles:
+    - Runs the Ansible Playbook "main_playbook.yaml"

+- Ansible Playbook runs 3 seperate roles:
     - 00_copying_files: Copies offlines installation files to designated folders
     - 01_master: Installs the K3S master server
     - 02_slave: Installs the K3S slave agent

-## Steps Explained
+## Ansilbe Roles Explained
 - 00_copying_files:
     Using copy module of Ansible to copy the offlines installation files to designated folders with the required permissions